 Asking your boss for more money is probably up there with doing your taxes and cleaning the gutters on your list of favorite things to do.

-Ready to speak up for what you want?
-Here’s what you need to know to feel confident talking to your boss—from how much you should ask for to the best time to make your request—and finally score the raise you deserve.
+Here’s what you need to know to feel confident talking to your boss — from how much you should ask for to the best time to make your request — and finally score the raise you deserve.

 How Often Should You Expect a Raise?

 Salary upticks are typically granted only once a year, although it’s dependent on the mood of the economy and the demand for employees in your industry.
 (For instance, highly competitive fields like finance and tech are particularly raise-friendly.)

 “It used to be the norm to expect an automatic annual raise, but after the economy took a nosedive, that has become less and less common,” says Alison Green, a former nonprofit chief of staff and author of the Ask a Manager blog.
 “Now you have to ask for more money.”